Check out Jackson Goldstone's Red Bull Hardline-winning Santa Cruz V10

 Jackson Goldstone conquers the toughest course in downhill mountain biking to take the win at Red Bull Hardline 2022.

-His weapon of choice was the heavily-acclaimed Santa Cruz V10.
-The same bike ridden by Santa Cruz Syndicate teammates Greg Minnaar and Laurie Greenland, Goldstone had already piloted it to podium positions at every World Cup of the 2022 season.
+His weapon of choice was the acclaimed Santa Cruz V10.
+The same bike ridden by Santa Cruz Syndicate team-mates Greg Minnaar and Laurie Greenland, Goldstone had already piloted it to podium positions at every World Cup of the 2022 season.

-Built around the Santa Cruz V10 frame, Goldstone’s ride prioritizes smoothness, response, and adaptability.
-The V10 frame features a Virtual Pivot Point (VPP) shock linkage designed to eliminate unwanted compression and maximise plushness through the rough stuff.
+Built around the Santa Cruz V10 frame, Goldstone’s ride prioritizes smoothness, response and adaptability.
+The V10 frame features a Virtual Pivot Point (VPP) shock linkage designed to eliminate unwanted compression and maximize plushness through the rough stuff.
 Additionally, the V10 comes equipped with an adjustable chain stay, which Goldstone likes to keep low chip and long.

 Jackson Goldstone's Santa Cruz V10 in detail